Veritasdataservices/PBJ_Daily_Nurse_Staffing_Q2_2024/README.md

 (**Lead Analyst: Sharon Mwandoe**)

 #### NOTE:
 **This project utilizes a python-First architecture to ensure 100% data integrity and auditability.
-While power BI provides the live excecutive interface, the underlying logic is handled in python to prevent "black box" errors and maintain a clean reproducible data trail**
+While power BI provides the live excecutive interface, the underlying logic is handled in python to prevent "black box" errors and maintain a clean reproducible data trail
+### interactive dashboards are intentionally not publicly embedded Due to data sensitivity and governance considerations, this project presents validated static visuals and reproducible python analysis as the source of truth.
+LIVE POWER BI ACCESS IS AVAILABLE UPON REQUEST**

 The Payroll-Based Journal (PBJ) Daily Nurse Staffing Q2 2024 dataset, published by the Centers for Medicare & Medicaid Services (CMS), provides facility-level daily staffing and census data for U.S. nursing homes.
 This dataset is essential for regulatory oversight, quality measurement, and staffing compliance evaluation.